 In most cases paths can be cambered to be self-draining, but there may be instances with large paved areas and car parks, where consideration may have to be given to piped drainage.
-Where an existing permeable gravel or stone chipping surface is being replaced by a non-permeable surface, the DAC will take particular note of the drainage proposals.
-For footpaths in particular, a strong case will need to be made to install a new non-permeable surface.

 Depending on the condition of the areas to be surfaced and the type and degree of usage, a bituminous two course construction may be necessary or, alternatively, the base course work may be limited to making good low and defective areas and for regrading in preparation for surfacing.